nuggets0503/Choropleth-Dashboard/README.md

 ---

+## 💡 Recommendation
+Concentrate literacy funding and intervention programs on the persistent high-density clusters this map surfaces, rather than spread resources evenly.
+Target the small number of countries that carry the largest share of illiterate children delivers the greatest reduction in the global total per dollar spent.

+---

 ## 🛠️ Tech Stack
 This project relies on the following Python libraries:
 * **[Streamlit](https://streamlit.io/):** For the front-end web framework and UI components.